wajid-poernomo/wp-demo02/README.md

 I also found the unit test scaffolding based on the RAML extremely useful.

+Based on my experience here, including some mocking issues, being stricter around format, mime type and encoding for messages flowing in and out of components, as well as separating into subflows, would be good design approaches going forwards.
+As a unit testing note, I would probably try to avoid mocking the web service consumer component directly.

 One issue I had here was wanting more granularity in exception handling, and the 500 is currently mapped to java.lang.Exception as a fall through unless a more specific exception is thrown (as in the case of 404 and 400).
 This would definitely warrant more design going further.

-As noted in the mock service commentary, from a design point of view being stricter around format, mime type and encoding for messages flowing in and out of components, as well as separating into subflows, would be good design approaches based on my experience here.

-I have found working the the CDATA responses and encoded strings, is that the mock data sometimes becomes decoded to xml when touching the api-apikit-test.xml file.
+Another issue have found mocking CDATA responses and encoded strings sometimes becomes decoded to xml when touching the api-apikit-test.xml file.
 This appears to be Anypoint studio trying to help, but actually creates incorrect results when running the mock responses through dataweave.

-As a unit testing note, I would probably try to avoid mocking the web service consumer component directly in the future, possibly with some layer of indirection like sub-flows, partly for the difficulty in mocking the xml responses that I have noted here.
+Following the above design approaches going forwards would help guard against this.